-Production

-Production areas protect and sustain industrial activity while serving as a regional jobs base for a range of training skills and education levels.
-Buildings in these areas are flexible, high-quality structures that accommodate evolving and innovative industries including light assembly and manufacturing, clean technology, incubators, and research & development facilities.
-The large-format structures in flexible lot configurations balance goods movement, loading, and distribution needs with pedestrian-scaled design that supports a healthy environment for all users.
-Residential uses are not allowed.
+Market

+Markets are bustling centers of commercial activity, each with its own mini-economy of specialized commercial uses, including wholesale.
+The building form generally ranges from Low-Rise to Moderate-Rise.
+Adaptive-reuse and rehabilitation of structures and warehouses maintain the built environment and support sustainable development.
+Uses also include retail, limited housing, and goods movement activities.
+The residential density is limited by floor area.

-59 Net Acres
+81 Net Acres

-NCI ACICS

-2% of Plan Area
+3% of Plan Area

 Open Space

 Open Space areas primarily serve as public recreational sites or parks but can include reservoirs and nature reserves.
 These largely open areas are intended for passive and active outdoor recreation, public gathering, and education.
-These places function to preserve scenic, cultural, or ecologically important areas.
-While Open Space land is generally natural in character, it can also accommodate accessory structures with public amenities, such as playground equipment, restrooms, and community centers.
+The building form, if there are accessory structures or buildings on site, typically facilitates recreational and/or communal activities, such as playground equipment, restrooms, and community centers.
 The Open Space designation does not allow residential uses.

-391 Net Acres
+143 Net Acres

+5%

-14% of Plan Area
+of Plan Area

 Public Facility

-Public Facilities areas serve as centers of life, promoting governmental, institutional, and cultural functions.
+Public Facilities areas serve as centers of civic life, promoting governmental, institutional, and cultural functions.
 These areas provide for the use and development of land typically owned by government agencies.
-A variety of structures, site layouts, and building designs flexibly support civic activity, facilitate internal circulation, and contribute to an active public realm.
+The building form generally ranges from House Scale to Mid Rise, with a variety of site layouts and flexible building designs that support civic activity and an active public realm.
 Uses include government offices, libraries, schools, and service systems.
 Housing is not typically associated with Public Facilities but may be permitted on a limited basis.

+232 Net Acres

+9% of Plan Area

+Public Facility - Freeways

+Public Facilities- Freeways comprises land dedicated to freeways that exist within the Plan Area, including storage and parking uses, that is owned by the California Department of Transportation (Caltrans).

 THIS PAGE IS INTENTIONALLY LEFT BLANK